SNAP Benefits

 Double Up Food Bucks

+This program will match up to $20 of your SNAP benefits to purchase produce at participating Oregon CSA's, farmer's markets, farm stands, and grocery stores! (i.e., up to $20 of SNAP money can turn into $40 to use at vendor tables).
 While SNAP benefits can be used for many food items, Double Up Food Bucks can only purchase fruits, vegetables, mushrooms, beans, herbs, nuts, and veggie starts.
-The Lane County Farmers Market, among others, allows SNAP participants to get more bang for their buck!
+The Lane County Farmers Market, among others, participates.
+Find participating locations near you!

 Agate Street Market